antopio26/quadruped-gym/DOCS.md

 | 27    | FRAME      | body_zaxis[x]  |
 | 28    | FRAME      | body_zaxis[y]  |
 | 29    | FRAME      | body_zaxis[z]  |

-# Summary

-- **Instantiation:**
-  Create an environment instance with parameters such as `render_mode`, `render_fps`, and `frame_skip`.

-- **Reward Functions:**
-  Define reward functions as callables that reference the environment’s internal state.
-They are stored in the `reward_fns` dictionary, and the total reward is the sum of all individual components.

-- **Termination Conditions:**
-  Define termination functions similarly using the `termination_fns` dictionary.
-An episode ends when any termination condition returns `True`.

-- **Combining Rewards:**
-  Multiple reward components can be combined by simply summing their outputs.
-You can adjust coefficients and add as many components as needed.